Golan Heights Winery: Swedish labeling dispute

 A number of Golan Heights wines were marketed by Systembolaget, Sweden's state-owned monopoly alcohol retailer, as "Made in Israel" on shelves and in the sales catalogue.
 Following customer complaints and consultation with Sweden's foreign ministry, Systembolaget changed the shelf labeling to read, "Made in Israeli-occupied Syrian territories."
-However, this prompted complaints from Annelie Enochson and officials in Israel.
+However, this prompted complaints from Annelie Enochson, a Christian Democratic politician and officials in Israel.
 Systembolaget's solution was to remove all reference to the product's country of origin on shelves and in catalogues, classifying the wine as of "other origins."

 Awards

 The winery has won worldwide acclaim and awards at the most prestigious festivals, including wine shows in France.
 Golan Heights Winery was named Best Foreign Winery at the Prague Trophy 2008 international wine competition.
 At a ceremony on January 16, 2009, the winery received the award after winning seven medals at the competition.
 In 2011, Golan Heights Winery won the Gran Vinitaly Special Award as the best wine producer at the 19th International Vinitaly Wine Competition in Italy.
 The winery earned two Grand Gold Medals for its 2009 Yarden Chardonnay Odem Organic Vineyard and its 2008 Yarden HeightsWine.
 Its 2004 Yarden Cabernet Sauvignon was the first Israeli wine to be listed on the Wine Spectator Top 100.